 “ Our dog is now 4.5 months old.
 An energetic, happy dog, but one that is sensitive to many stimuli.
 Now she that she is getting older we barks more and more.
-Every time someone rings the doorbell, she starts to bark loudly.
-She continues barking until my visitor have had their coffee.
+Now my dog starts barking loudly when the doorbell rings.
+And she continues barking until my visitor have had their coffee.
 Nowadays even the postman is welcomed by a bark outburst.
 It seems to be getting worse.
 She lies alertly on her mat and immediately tells me when someone is coming.
 This is convenient because I never lock my door, but sometimes … “

 Think of your own reaction when you hear the doorbell: you drop what you’re doing and run to the door.
 When you open the door, it’s your neighbour bringing you a pie.
 You get excited and give her a hug, and she’s even kind enough to bend down and pat your dog’s head.
 The dog starts to learn that every time someone comes to the door, it’s time to get excited because he gets attention from someone new.

 If your dog cannot see you or your reaction to the ringing doorbell, he might wonder if you are aware of the signal that someone is waiting at the entrance to the home.
 By barking, he is alerting you to the fact that the doorbell is ringing and that you need to take the appropriate action.
-Dogs quickly associate a sound to any activity that occurs just after the sound is made.
-In his past experience, the ringing doorbell is quickly followed by the door being opened.
 For the dog, the bell ringing and the subsequent door opening are synonymous with a new person coming to the home.
 Your dog just wants you to know that there is a stranger trying to gain access to your house.

 Barking just because you’ve only left your dog to go on an errand.
 Your dog actually wants to go with you to the grocery store, or rather he wants to go out with you and he doesn’t really care where to.
 He calls you back, as it were.
 This dog needs still to learn that his boss comes back.
 A crate and a chewing bone can help.